The capital city

 The Great River Road Scenic Byway is a 275-mile scenic byway through the heart of the Mississippi Delta and its historic sites.
 The byway stretches from Memphis on the northern border down Highway 61 to the southern border near Woodville.

 Greenville Cypress Preserve is a sixteen acre tract of land that protects three stands of ancient Cypress trees.
-There is an open pavillion and walking trail on site.
+There is an open pavilion and walking trail on site.
 The trail goes through the open meadow and over the slough, through the mixed woodlands

 THE OFFICIAL TOURISM RESOURCE FOR THE STATE OF MISSISSIPPI